 South Carolina Air National Guard Base Tour Program

-Tour Information: (Due to limited Public Affairs personnel availability, base tour request approvals will be reduced.
-You are welcome to submit a tour request form, but please understand that it will not be a guaranteed approval.
-We will do our best to accommodate only on a case-by-case basis.)
-Base tours are offered to local civic organizations, schools and youth groups middle-school age and older to educate people about the South Carolina Air National Guard and McEntire’s missions.
+Tour Information: Base tours are offered to local civic organizations, schools and youth groups middle-school age and older to educate people about the South Carolina Air National Guard and McEntire’s missions.
 Tours are free of charge and can be subject to last-minute cancellations due to mission requirements and resource availability.
 We do not accommodate tour requests to combine different groups.
-Tours are given twice a month on Thursdays not preceding a drill weekend and are scheduled on a first-requested, first-served basis.
+Tours are given twice a month on second and third Thursdays not preceding a drill weekend and are scheduled on a first-requested, first-served basis.
 Public tours of McEntire Joint National Guard Base may be available to groups of 10 to 40 people.
 Tours for children under the age of 10 may be considered and must be requested by a SCANG sponsor who will be able to accompany the group.
 No tours will be given on drill weekends or federal holidays.
 Tour requests must be submitted no later than 60 days prior to the date of the tour and requested through the 169th Fighter Wing Public Affairs Office.
 Approved tours will be coordinated one month in advance.
 Groups requesting a tour must complete the Tour Request Form and e-mail it back to usaf.sc.169-fw.mbx.Public-Affairs@mail.mil.

 Tour Itinerary: Tours start at 9 a.m. and are scheduled for a maximum of 4 hours.
 These guided tours end no later than 2 p.m. and are subject to limited availability.
 Tours of McEntire may include various organizations on base to include a static display and Army National Guard Aviation, however, no particular activities can be guaranteed.
 Every effort will be made to honor your request, but ultimately, we work around our daily operations schedule and mission requirements.
 In these cases, a tour may be cancelled at any time, without notice.
 There will be no substitutions during these cases.